w3c-fedid/FedCM/explorations/service_worker_interception.md

 **Why are configuration endpoints protected?** See [Privacy Considerations](#privacy-considerations) below.

 > **Developer Note**: FedCM requests are browser-initiated with `client: null`, so `FetchEvent.clientId` will be empty.
-To identify the RP in your Service Worker, read the `client_id` parameter from the POST body of `/token` or `/disconnect` requests—this is standard OAuth/OIDC behavior, unchanged by this proposal.
-Note that the `/accounts` endpoint (GET request) intentionally does not include RP identity—this is a privacy protection so the IDP cannot track which RPs a user visits before the user grants consent.
+To identify the RP in your Service Worker, read the `client_id` parameter from the POST body of `/token` or `/disconnect` requests — this is standard OAuth/OIDC behavior, unchanged by this proposal.
+Note that the `/accounts` endpoint (GET request) intentionally does not include RP identity — this is a privacy protection so the IDP cannot track which RPs a user visits before the user grants consent.

 ## Benefits